How does transactional leadership work?

 Steve Jobs is a legendary figure in the business world, known for his innovative leadership style at Apple.
 He was a visionary who was able to inspire and motivate his team to create groundbreaking products that revolutionized the tech industry.

-Before using transformational leadership style, he was known for his “reality distortion field,” where he would persuade his team to accomplish seemingly impossible tasks.
+Before using the transformational leadership style, he was known for his "reality distortion field," where he would persuade his team to accomplish seemingly impossible tasks.
 He also used bonuses and stock options to reward top performers, while those who failed to meet his expectations were often fired or demoted.

 Donald Trump